fmuchembi/Delani-studio/README.md

 ##Delani-Studio
-a fictional studio, entailing about, services provided, portfolio of what has already been done and contact form to communicate with the service providers.
+ A fictional studio, entailing about, services provided, portfolio of what has already been done and contact form to communicate with the service providers.
 ## author name
  Faith Muchembi
 ## project setup installation